Veronika Hykova - art curator

 Nevertheless, this experience shifted my focus on how the local society treated meat.
-Through the years I did notice that people especially children didn´t know where the sausage, steak or bacon came from.
-For them the source of meat was a supermarket and not a farm and livestock.
+Through the years I did notice that people especially children didn´t know where the sausage, steak, or bacon came from.
+For them, the source of meat was a supermarket and not a farm and livestock.
 It looked to me like people were missing the link between the death of the animal and the bacon on a plate.
-So, I decided to bring the attention to this link.
+So, I decided to bring attention to this link.

 Some people might be shocked by seeing an animal being killed which is kind of surprising because most of us eat meat on daily basis.
-How do you think that the bacon or Kentucky Fried Chicken got on to your plate or bucket?
-Eating meat and not being willing to face how the meat got underneath your nose is what is truly shocking.
+How do you think that the bacon or Kentucky Fried Chicken got onto your plate or bucket?
+Eating meat but not being willing to face how the meat got underneath your nose is a truly shocking fact.
 I think that all people who are not willing to face the actual death of the animal should be made compulsory vegetarians.
-If you don´t want to kill your own food then you don´t deserve it to eat it because eating meat is a privilege.
+If you don´t want to kill your own food then you don´t deserve to eat it because eating meat is a privilege.

-To cut the story short, one part of the teaching staff and some actually were vegetarians supported me greatly, but the other one saw it as too controversial which was kind of funny attitude coming from the institution that introduced me to the artworks of Marina Abramovič and Franco B. The official reason was that the performance could not have taken place due to the Health and Safety reasons which is a British way of saying that it would be way too much trouble for us to deal with it.
-The good news was that two years after I graduated, the university campus was closed down and demolished (No lost for the art world.
+To cut the story short, one part of the teaching staff and some actually were vegetarians supported me greatly, but the other one saw it as too controversial which was a kind of funny attitude coming from the institution that introduced me to the artworks of Marina Abramovič and Franco B. The official reason was that the performance could not have taken place due to Health and Safety regulations which is a British way of saying that it would be way too much trouble for us to deal with it.
+The good news was that two years after I graduated, the university campus was closed down and demolished (No loss for the art world.
 Trust me!) and the name of the university has changed from UWIC to MET (Cardiff Metropolitan University)